Superskyyy/deep-log-unstructured/README.md

 ## Training

-To train the model(s) in the paper, run this command:

-Run the notebook with TPU runtime and parallel execution strategy on, each epoch at batch size 512 will take less than 1min for first 5 million rows of data.
+To train the model(s) in the paper, import the notebook with TPU runtime and parallel execution strategy on, each epoch at batch size 512 will take less than 1min for first 5 million rows of data.

 ## Evaluation

 The results can be evaluated by observing the F1-score, Recall, Precision and Accuracy.
+The threshold derivation is automatically iterated and can be observed.

-## Results [WIP]
+## Results

-Our model achieves the following performance on the three target datasets used by the original paper:

-WIP
+Please review the results based on our project report [NOT DISCLOSED FOR NOW].

+Generally we have evidence to prove that the results are reproduciable (also surpassing previous state-of-the-art DeepLog) with some potential evaluation flaws.

 ## To cite the original paper